tuananh019619-netizen/test/README.md

 ## Usage
 1. Configure the database credentials in the connection script.
 2. Set up SMTP credentials for email functionality.
+3. Configure PayPal and Stripe credentials in `config.php`.
-3. Place `.htaccess` in the root directory for URL rewriting.
+4. Place `.htaccess` in the root directory for URL rewriting.
-4. Ensure the `uploads/` directory is writable for file uploads.
+5. Ensure the `uploads/` directory is writable for file uploads.
+6. Set up `schedule_days` and `schedules` tables for chained select functionality.
-5. Test all functionalities (login, registration, CRUD, etc.) in a local or production environment.
+7. Test all functionalities (login, registration, CRUD, payments, chained select, etc.) in a local or production environment.

 ## Notes
-- Replace placeholder values (e.g., `SMTP_HOST`, `db_name`) with actual values.
+- Replace placeholder values (e.g., `SMTP_HOST`, `db_name`, `your_client_id`, `publishable_key`) with actual values.
 - Ensure proper file permissions for uploads and session handling.
-- Test email functionality with a valid SMTP service (e.g., Mailtrap for testing).
+- Test email and payment functionalities with valid services (e.g., Mailtrap for email, PayPal Sandbox, Stripe Test Mode).
+- Switch PayPal `setTestMode` to `false` for production.
+- Ensure jQuery is accessible for chained select functionality.